Countless ‘Little Thanks" Build a Marriage

 As I drove along I notice a car off the road with its hood up.
 As I approached I saw it was a woman in her early 30s.
 I got out of the car and asked her if I could help.
 She was out of gas, so I volunteered to get some.
 She then said she had no money.
 So I told her I’d drive down to the Gas N Go and buy the gas for her.

-On the way I thought she would shower me with praise for my gallantry in getting gasoline for her I thought she would offer to pay for it, but would lavish so much praise I would refuse the money I borrowed a gas can, put $2 worth of gas in it, drove back and put it in her car.
-At that point thought she would at least say “thank you,” or even offer to repay me for the gas.
+On the way I thought about how she would shower me with praise for my gallantry in getting gasoline for her.
+I thought she would offer to pay for it, but she would lavish so much praise I would refuse the money.
+I borrowed a gas can, put $2 worth of gas in it, and drove back and put it in her car.
+At that point I thought she would at least say “thank you” or even offer to repay me for the gas.

 But she did not.
 She simply started her car and drove off toward the university without saying anything.
-To make matters even worse.
-I saw the woman on campus later on that morning I knew she saw me and thought for sure she would walk up and say something.
+To make matters worse, I saw the woman on campus later that morning.
+I knew she saw me, and I thought for sure she would walk up and say something.
 But she didn’t then either.

-I noticed then how I felt, and realized the indignity and humiliation of doing something worthwhile for someone without any degree of gratitude or appreciation.
+I noticed then how I felt and realized the indignity and humiliation of doing something worthwhile for someone without any degree of gratitude or appreciation.
 Sure, I know such good acts should be done in secret.
-But, like most others.
-I had not matured to that point yet.
-And I thought of times in the past when I, too, had failed to acknowledge kind words or deed that were done for me.
+But, like most others, I had not matured to that point yet.
+Then I thought of times in the past when I, too, had failed to acknowledge kind words or deeds that were done for me.

-I vowed then and there that whenever someone did something significant for me I would try and recognize it.
+I vowed at once that whenever someone did something significant for me I would try and recognize it.
 And I would try extra hard to do this with my wife and children.

-I haven’t yet perfected the art of appreciation.
-But I am getting better at it.
+I haven’t perfected the art of appreciation yet, but I am getting better at it.
 How about you?